marvinseifert/fps_py/README.md

 The noise will be displayed in the window. </br>
 To stop the noise, click the "stop noise" button. </br>

+## Log file
+The log file will be stored in the /logs folder. </br>
+At the moment it is very simple, it just logs the time when the noise was started, its parameters and how often it was looped <br/>
 ## Additional settings
 You can loop the noise by increasing the number in the "Loops" field. </br>